 I want my daughter to marry a guy with beliefs that correspond with who she is.
 Is he honest?
 Would he steal?
 Is he transparent?
 Who are his associates?
 What do others think of him?

-We ask similar questions in accepting a new client.
+We ask similar questions about accepting a new client.
 Audit standards require us to consider whether the prospective client has integrity.
 If the company is not morally straight, then there’s no need to move forward.
+Ethics is a key to client acceptance.

-The time to determine your firm’s independence is the beginning—not at the conclusion of the audit.
-As a peer reviewer, I can tell you that some firms don’t fully vet their independence.
 Consider what happens—during a peer review—when a firm is not independent, and it has issued an audit opinion.
-The original audit report will be recalled, and I’ll bet the company asks for and receives a full refund of the fee.
-Oh, and there’s that impact on the peer review report.
+The original audit report will be recalled, and I’ll bet the company asks for and receives a full refund of your audit fee.
+Now, the company needs to be re-audited.
+(Oh, and there’s that impact on the peer review report.)

-Pay attention to nonattest services—such as preparation of financial statements—that you are requested to provide.
+Pay attention to requested nonattest services—such as preparation of financial statements.
 If the client has no one with sufficient skill, knowledge, and experience to accept responsibility for such services, you may not be independent.
+See the AICPA’s Plain English Guide to Independence for more information.
+(You can see additional help-aids in my list of online resources for CPAs. )

 If you can pick up a client in an industry in which you have no experience, should you?
 Possibly, but it depends on whether you can appropriately understand the client and their industry before you conduct the engagement.
 Some new customers may not be complicated.
 In those cases, CPE may get you into position to provide the audit.